kevintpeng/Learn-Something-Every-Day/UWaterloo/SE212: Logic and Computation.md

 - also defined as the set of all theorems provable from those axioms (called the closure)
 - we include the axioms as premises
 - we can use multiple theories together
+- an interpretation in which all axioms of the theory are tre is called a **model of the theory**
+- need theories to capture facts about environment so we show that software has certain behaviour within an environment